adam-dziedzic/adam-dziedzic.github.io/_posts/2018-06-23-general-advice-phd.md

 1. highly competitive: working very hard (especially before paper deadlines or conferences - prepare presentation, poster, teaser talk, alone in the lab on a beautiful, sunny Saturday, mental stamina and determination to deal with the pressure, throw away 3 months of your work while somehow keeping your mental health intact)
 2. badly paid: about 5X less than your friends at Google or Microsoft: if you are in your thirties and have to pay the mortgage load then probably this stipend is not sufficient.
 3. family-unfriendly: not many are able to strike the right balance between family and work, only few of my PhD friends have families (usually your PhD lasts very long - 10 years or so or you simply quit it or maybe sacrifice even more important aspects of your life, e.g., the time with your children)
-4. very hard to get a job in academia; it’s as hard to become full professor as succeed at your start-up
+4. very hard to get a job in academia; it’s as hard to become a full professor as as it is to create a successful start-up
 5. huge investment of time and energy - you need a few days to relax after a conference or a paper deadline (e.g. hibernate for at least 12 hours)

 ## What will you need?
-1. Strong reference letters
+1. strong reference letters
-2. A research publication under your belt from a summer research program is a very strong bonus
+2. a research publication under your belt from a summer research program is a great advantage
-3. A few potential advisers: the adviser-student relationship is a symbiosis.
+3. a few potential advisers: the adviser-student relationship is a symbiosis.

 ## Challenges:
-1. You have to decide which problems are worth working on: develop a taste for a problem.
+1. you have to decide which problems are worth working on: develop a taste for a problem.
-2. How to review papers: train your own binary classifier to cast a paper as bad or good.
+2. how to review papers: train your own binary classifier to cast a paper as bad or good.

 ## Official stages:
 1. coursework + master’s thesis defence (up to the first quarter of 3rd year or the end of 2nd year)
-2. Gain admission to candidacy exam (the beginning of 5th year)
+2. gain admission to candidacy exam (the beginning of 5th year)
-3. Write and defend a dissertation (up to the end of 6th year)
+3. write and defend a dissertation (up to the end of 6th year)

 During the first phase, students take courses, write a Master's paper, and take an oral Master's exam.
 In the second phase, students work independently to identify specific research questions of interest, master the relevant literature, and take an oral candidacy exam.
 And during the third phase, students do independent research and write and defend a dissertation.
 Throughout the process students document successful research in publications as well as in their doctoral dissertations.

 ## In practice there are slightly different three stages in a PhD:
-1. In the first stage you look at a related paper’s reference section and you haven’t read most of the papers.
+- 1st stage: look at a related paper’s reference section and you haven’t read most of the papers.
-2. In the second stage you recognize all the papers.
+- 2nd stage: you recognize all the papers.
-3. In the third stage you had lunch with all the first authors of all the papers.
+- 3rd stage: In the third stage you had lunch with all the first authors of your favorite papers.

 ## Advisor:
 1. This is one of the most important choices – spend time on it and try to maintain a very good working relationship – it helps a lot.